EllaBrands/stanDev/Longer-Term-To-Do-List.md

 Including both the fitting and the evaluation of how well the variance approxmations work.
 Andrew wants to use his "GMO" algorithm.

-#### Stiff ODE Solver

-Integrate either

-- fasta: simpler, it looks like, and what deSolve does in R
-- Sundials: more feature rich, what Sebastian's urging us to use

-Then

-- bigger coupled system with our own autodiff

 #### Implicit Functions and Differential Algebraic Equations (DAE)